maplant/al-jabr/README.md

 #### Swizzling

 [Swizzling](https://en.wikipedia.org/wiki/Swizzling_(computer_graphics))
-is supporte for both the `xyzw` or `rgba` conventions.
+is supported for both the `xyzw` or `rgba` conventions.
 All possible combinations of the first four elements of a vector are supported.
 Single-element swizzle functions return scalar results, multi-element swizzle functions return vector results of the appropriate size based on the number of selected elements.